 alanna joined Watsi on May 15th, 2013.
 Six years ago, alanna became the 186th member to automatically support a new Watsi patient every month.
-Since then, 5,760 more people have become monthly donors! alanna's most recent donation traveled 8,500 miles to support Gilbert, a future pilot from Kenya, to fund a fracture repair so he can support his family.
+Since then, 6,286 more people have become monthly donors! alanna's most recent donation traveled 8,500 miles to support Benjamin, a man from Kenya, to fund a fracture repair so he can support his family.

 alanna has funded healthcare for 67 patients in 13 countries.